rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Exporting
 ^^^^^^^^^

-Plots can be exported to external files for later post-processing via that :yref:`yade.plot.saveGnuplot` function.
+Plots and data can be exported to external files for later post-processing in `Gnuplot <http://www.gnuplot.info/>` via that :yref:`yade.plot.saveGnuplot` function.
 Note that all data you added via plot.addData is saved - even data that you don't plot live during simulation.
 By editing the generated .gnuplot file you can plot any of the added Data afterwards.